-A vulnerability is any flaw or weakness within the technology system that cybercriminals can exploit to gain unauthorized access to a network, information assets and software applications.
+Addressing vulnerabilities is a starting point for cybersecurity, because it is these weaknesses that cybercriminals and other threat actors can exploit to gain unauthorized access to a network, information assets, and/or software applications.

 For this article, we’ll focus on the first phase of the vulnerability assessment and management process — discover — by understanding different types of vulnerabilities that may exist within a business.

 So if a vulnerability is any flaw or weakness, that means there’s probably a lot of them in all of your digital and hardware systems.
-Knowing these 5 types will help you sort and prioritize them.
+Knowing these sox types will help you sort and prioritize them.

 This type of vulnerability refers to the flaw within the software products.
 Software vulnerabilities tend to occur due to: